- Adopting an H. pylori diet with easily digestible foods like white rice and lean proteins helps reduce gastric irritation.

 The quantities and types of food in this meal plan can vary according to age, sex, physical activity and health history.
 You should ideally see a registered dietitian for a complete assessment and individualized meal plan.

-How to relieve side effects from treatment
+Side effects from treatment

 Treatment for H. pylori usually lasts about 7 days and involves the use of medication, specifically proton pump inhibitors (e.g. omeprazole and pantoprazole) and antibiotics (e.g. amoxicillin and clarithromycin).
 These are taken twice a day.
-Learn more about the most common symptoms of H. Pylori and how it is treated.
+Learn more about the most common symptoms of H. pylori and how it is treated.

-Common side effects of H. Pylori medication are:
+Common side effects of H. pylori medication are:

 1. Metallic taste in the mouth